Cooked Rice (1 Cup, Cooked) and English Kadhi Pakora (1 Serving (120g))

 Portion Control

-Reduce the portion size of cooked rice and kadhi pakora you consume.
-Smaller portions can help in controlling the glucose spike.
+Reduce the portion size of cooked rice and kadhi pakora you consume in one sitting.
+Smaller portions will help in moderating glucose spikes.

 Discover